pettyjamesm/mammoth-school-sql-intro/_posts/2016-02-29-00-environment-test.markdown

 # Launch Terminal
 We're going to be doing a lot in the terminal for the interactive portions, which can be tricky.
 We won't have a lot of time to cover the terminal itself, but shout if you get lost and I'll swing by to help you out.
-First, find the Terminal app in spotlight like so:
+First, find and launch the Terminal app in spotlight like so:

 ![Finder Terminal]({{ site.baseurl }}/assets/00/spotlight-terminal.png)